-Common Myths About Filing Bankruptcy
+Common Myths About Filing Bankruptcy in Tulsa Oklahoma

 - Everyone will know I’ve filed for bankruptcy.
 Most bankruptcies are not reported in the newspaper.
 In Tulsa, only business bankruptcies are reported in the newspaper, consumer bankruptcies are not.
 Of course, all bankruptcies are public record (with a password that costs money), but someone must be looking for you in order to find your bankruptcy.